patrickfrey/mewa/doc/tutorial.md

 ```

 #### Extern Function Declarations
 Here are the extern function declarations with their parameters processed.
 The function ```typesystem.extern_funcdef``` calls the tree traversal to get the function name and the parameters.
 The collecting of the parameters is possible in different ways.
 Here a table is defined by the node that declares the parameter list, passed down as parameter to the recursive list declaration, and filled by the parameter declaration node ```typesystem.extern_paramdef```.
+The function call definition with ```defineFunctionCall``` is the same as for free functions and class methods.
 ```Lua
 function typesystem.extern_funcdef( node)
 	local context = {domain="global"}